 After the Monkey King was released from the mountain, he was given the task of accompanying the great monk and scholar, Xuanzang, on a journey to recover the sacred books of Buddhist wisdom from India.
 These books were associated with attaining enlightenment.
 Over the course of the journey, the Monkey King made the decision that he wanted to use his powers for good.
 He volunteered to become Xuanzang’s disciple, or student.
 Through out the monk’s epic journey, the Monkey King protected him from demons and bandits.
 They encountered eighty-one tribulations before accomplishing their mission and returning safely to China.
 There, the Monkey King was granted Buddhahood for his service.
 5

 Watch a human “Monkey King”:

 Listen to “peachy” music while you cook:

 This week’s recipe is for Peach Crumble.
 Fruit can be a healthful and delicious dessert for our families.
 Our crumble recipe lets peaches take center stage.
-Made with whole grains, and low in sugar, it’s a dessert that tastes sinful, but that one can feel good about.
+Made with whole grains, and low in sweetener, it’s a dessert that tastes sinful, but that one can feel good about.
 Using naturally sweet, fully-ripened, soft peaches eliminates the need to sugar or pre-cook the peaches.
-If one’s peaches aren’t fully ripe, and one can’t wait a moment longer to eat them, they can be poached in some peach/white grape juice or sautéed in a little butter until soft, and then used in recipe below.
+If one’s peaches aren’t fully ripe, and one can’t wait a moment longer to eat them, they can be poached in some peach/white grape juice or sautéed until soft, and then used in recipe below.